SimonAmable/next-saas-template/public/legal/privacy_policy.md

 ## 8. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at simonamable@gmail.com.
+If you have any questions or concerns about this Privacy Policy, please contact us at [your contact email].